getgrit/java/.grit/patterns/no_big_decimal_double.md

 # "BigDecimal(double)" should not be used

 Because of floating point imprecision, the `BigDecimal(double)` constructor can be somewhat unpredictable.
+It is better to use `BigDecimal.valueOf(double)`.

 tags: #java